ronalking182/Kingscode/posts/java-printf-method.md

 &nbsp;

-3. Formatting floating numbers and doubles:
+3.Formatting floating numbers and doubles:

 To format a float number, you have to use the %*f* specifier